winglang/gtm/docs/use-cases/vite.md

 Cristian began exploring the tutorial to grasp the fundamental wiring of his application.
 This tutorial wasn't just a basic guide, it was an in-depth workshop based on the newly introduced Wing `react-vite` template.
 This template is specifically designed to lay the groundwork for a FE and BE integration, complete with WebSocket support.

+Cristian started with installing Wing using the following command:

 ```bash
 npm i -g wing
 ```